 Pour everything into a pitcher except the sparkling wine – cover and let sit overnight.
 Add bottle of sparkling wine, then divvy up cocktails.
 This cocktail is usually served with ice, but you can deliver them without & let the recipient know to add ice when they plan to enjoy!

-You can find 4 ideas below to bottle up these delicious cocktails or any other cocktail of your choice –– each vessel can be reused if rinsed & cleaned thoroughly!
+Here are 4 DIY gift ideas to bottle up your easy holiday cocktails –– each vessel can be reused if rinsed & cleaned thoroughly!

 These individual elixir bottles can be customized to your liking.
 Emily designed & printed out these chic labels!
 I found a couple label options that you can write on, if you don’t have a printer : Kraft labels with fun edges & White uniform rectangular labels